Last reviewed: 16/05/2018

 - You agree that your biological records can be made available for wider use as detailed below.
 If you do not want your records to be shared please do not submit them.

 Your personal information and records will be held on a private database server administered by GMLRC.
-Unless you separately opt-in to receive information about news and events here, mailing_preferences, your contact details will only be used to contact you if there is a query about the verification of your records.
+Unless you opt-in to receive information about news and events your contact details will only be used to contact you if there is a query about the verification of your records.
 GMLRC will never pass on your personal information, other than name as described above, to any third party without your explicit permission.

 - Records for protected, priority and otherwise sensitive species are not always made publicly available to avoid the persecution or disturbance of vulnerable species.
 These records may be shared with ecological consultants and planning departments on a need to know basis.
 There is a formal ecological search process in place to control these records.
-We do not include the recorder's name or contact information as part of these record requests.
+We do not include the observer's name or contact information as part of these record sets.